vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 565–566.
 Dvirāsādha-Viṣṇu is deemed to sleep on Āṣ. $.
 11; if two

-amāvāsyās end during the period when the Sun is in the sign of Mithuna, then there are two Āsādha (lunar) months, there is an adhimāsa and Viṣṇu goes to sleep only after the 2nd amāvāsyā (i. e. in Karkata or Śr.); KV 169-173, NS
+amāvāsyās end during the period when the Sun is in the sign of Mithuna, then there are two Āṣādha (lunar) months, there is an adhimāsa and Viṣṇu goes to sleep only after the 2nd amāvāsyā (i. e. in Karkata or Śr.); KV 169-173, NS

 192, Sm 83.
 Dvipavrata-begin on Cai, śu. and for seven days in each month,